compilerla/.github/profile/README.md

 ## ✨Work with Us ✨

-Compiler posts new openings here regularly, check back soon!
+Compiler posts new openings regularly, check out our [Jobs page](https://compiler.la/jobs) for the latest!